Jetroid/jetroid.github.io/_posts/2019-03-30-bali-visa-extension.md

 We went to the bank; Ni knew exactly what she was doing, bypassing the downstairs area and ascending directly.
 She presented the teller with the form that the immigration officer had requested, who took my money - 355,000 rupiah (£19.15, €22.26, $25.08) - and made the transfer, stapling a receipt to the form before returning it to me.
 At this point, I was incredibly glad that Ni was with me.
 I would have been clueless and thought it was impossible.

 And that was that for the first visit.
-Having to go between two different offices and then a bank was very annoying that '21st March' return date was troubling.
+Having to go between two different offices and then a bank was very annoying, and that '21st March' return date was troubling.
 For one, it was *a day after my visa expires* and I was worried that they might try to fine me.
 My other concern was that the stamp on the form said I had to be there between 8AM-11AM...
 That really didn't seem feasible if I was going to be travelling from where I was staying in Canggu - it's 25km from Jimbaran and it can be difficult to find a Grab driver who will travel long distances, especially in the morning.
 I'd miss the 8AM-11AM cutoff!
 I couldn't even ask Ni to take me (even part way) because she would be taking a holiday to Thailand for several days around that date.

 I decided that I would stay in Jimbaran for the duration that Ni was in Thailand - my residency expired in Canggu soon anyway, and it wasn't like Jimbaran wouldn't be a nice place to stay anyway.